GauravPatil8/Real-Time-Asset-Organiser/Documentation/Default-configuration.md

 # Default Configuration

 By clicking on "Save Configuration," the current state of the addon, including all the selected options and paths, will be saved.
-The next time you open Blender, the addon will set up all the options you saved.
+The next time you open Blender, the addon will set up all the options you saved.<br>
 ![Default](https://github.com/Gauravpatil-8/Real-Time-Asset-Organiser/blob/main/Resource/configuredefaults.png)
 ## Zip Extraction Mode